leothorp/fullstack-typescript-starter/README.md

 5. Go to the [Blueprints section](https://dashboard.render.com/blueprints).
 Click "New Blueprint Instance".
 Select the Github/Gitlab repo for your project from the list.

-6. Modify "Service Group Name" and "Branch" as desired, and click "Apply" to create all services and `envVarGroups` specified in your `render.yaml`.
+6. Modify "Blueprint Name" and "Branch" as desired, and click "Apply" to create all services and `envVarGroups` specified in your `render.yaml`.

 7. Go to the [Env Groups](https://dashboard.render.com/env-groups) section on Render.
 Select the one you just created.
 Add your production value for `GOOGLE_CLIENT_ID` here.